What Maca Can Do for Your Health: A Complete List of Maca Health Benefits

 Maca has become relatively popular in the fitness world, as some athletes and bodybuilders use it to increase energy and boost performance.
 However, we have limited evidence to support this.

-A pilot study examining the effects of maca on sports performance saw short-term supplementation improve performance and sexual desire in male cyclists.
+A pilot study examining the effects of maca on sports performance saw short-term supplementation improve performance in male cyclists.
 Cyclists who took maca supplements had better 40km cycle trial times than those who didn’t.

 These results are in sync with animal studies, where maca successfully increased swimming endurance in rats